cbloodsworth/cbloodsworth/README.md

 Hi!
 My name is Chris Bloodsworth.
 I am ecstatic about software development and design, and having interesting discussions with awesome people.

+I have a particular interest in compilers and programming languages.

 A prettier looking portfolio of some of my best work is at https://cbloodsworth.github.io.
 Be sure to check it out!

 I'm willing to work on just about anything if it means learning and collaborating with good people.